 Moreover, this fruit weighs between 4 kg and 8 kg.
 A certain variety, such as C. maxima, can weigh up to 30 kg.

 However, in pumpkin festivals and competitions, these fruits can weigh more than a ton.

 In the United States, this fruit is used for making pumpkin pie.
-Moreover, it is also made as soups, purées, and mashed pumpkin.
+Moreover, it is also made like soups, purées, and mashed pumpkin.

 Meanwhile, the pumpkin leaves are used for cooking in several countries, such as Korea, China, and Kenya.
-In addition, people in Mexico make certain dishes using pumpkin flowers.
+Also, people in Mexico make certain dishes using pumpkin flowers.